 While I’m all for eating free food, there is a reason Food & Beverage Public Relationship companies are heavily employing food bloggers as part of their service, and restaurants should start being food blogger friendly.
 I’ll offer 5 quick reasons on why you should host food bloggers, especially the high profile and searchable ones.

-The most popular food bloggers in Singapore like Ladyironchef or ieatishootipost can get up to 300,000 visitors a month.
-That means if you have an unknown restaurant, 2 such reviews can get you recognized by roughly 10% of Singapore’s population within a month, at the cost of 2 simple meals.
+The most popular food bloggers in Singapore like Ladyironchef or myself can get up to 1 million unique visitors a month.
+That means if you have an unknown restaurant, two such reviews can get you recognised by roughly 10 – 20% of Singapore’s population within a month, at the cost of two simple meals.